Arctistaiment25/Advanced-IP-Grabber/README.md

 ## How to Use ##
 Host the php files.
-Create a table in your Database named opsec_db and then put the sql into your Database.
+Create a table in your Database named logger and then put the sql into your Database.
 **